rauzh/go-complexity-analysis/README.md

 ## Flags
-`--cycloover`: show functions with the Cyclomatic complexity > N (default: 10)

-`--maintunder`: show functions with the Maintainability index < N (default: 20)
+`--cycloover`: show functions with the Cyclomatic complexity > N (default: 10) `--halsteadover`: show functions with the Cyclomatic complexity > N (default: 50) `--maintunder`: show functions with the Maintainability index < N (default: 20) `--verbose`: show all functions complexity info

 ## Output
 ```